 Family Homelessness Prevention

 The Family Homelessness Prevention and Assistance Program (FHPAP) Advisory Committee is established pursuant to Minnesota Statute 462A.204, Subdivision 6.

 Washington County is a place where homelessness is prevented, days of homelessness are minimized, and repeat homelessness is eliminated through the innovative efforts of our local governments, nonprofits, faith-based organizations and citizens.

 The FHPAP operates in accordance with the operating procedures established by the county.
 The FHPAP ceases to operate if FHPAP funds are not granted to Washington County.

 The FHPAP Advisory Committee assists the Community Services Department with the following tasks:

-- developing project outcome measurements;
+- Develop project outcome measurements.

-Procedures and qualifications for appointment
+Procedures for appointment